-Dish of the Month – June
+Dish of the Month – August

 Each month you’ll find a tasty new addition to our dish of the month page.
 We will tell you all about the ingredients needed, as well as how to cook the recipe, so you can enjoy at home with your children.

 This month the children have been enjoying lots of delicious and nutritious food, prepared by our Head Chef, Christopher Milner and his dedicated team.
 One of the children’s favourites has been our Jerk Chicken with Rice and Peas.
 The children enjoyed it so much we made it our Dish of the Month for August!

 - 1 lime, halved

 - 1 big bunch spring onions, roughly chopped